StrongVPN Review 2022: Does it Fit The Bill?

 Speed: Does StrongVPN Have Speedy Servers?

 I did not want my initial suspicions about the service to cloud my judgment about StrongVPN’s speed.
-Hence, I carried out the standard speed test on 5 random servers in the US, Canada, France, Germany, and the Netherlands on a 100Mbps connection.
+Hence, I carried out the standard speed test on 5 random servers in the US, Australia, UK, France, Germany, and Canada on a 100Mbps connection.

 Here are the results: